DanielMSchmidt/workshopManager/README.md

 - [X] CRUD for workshops
 - [X] Subscribe Form
 - [X] Remove subscribers from subscribables
+- [ ] Write js to handle the unsubscribale form
 - [ ] Mail from subscribable to all subscribers
+- [ ] Add name to user
 - [ ] Subscribe Snippet

 ## Idea